A

 character that it has been included in the Finnic languages.

-Unlike some people, I don't
+Unlike some scholars, I don't find the origins

 of the Saami to be a particularly complicated problem.
 Common sense